Rayman223/RaymanHelper/README.md

 ### Suggested improvements
-- Add throttling for UpdateChartInfo.
 - Allow StopLossPips == 0 and/or TakeProfitPips == 0 to disable either (adjust MinValue accordingly).
-- Option to ignore positions from other symbols (multi-symbol handling).
-- Centralize error and log management (levels, timestamps).

 ### Limitations / risks